+In order to contribute to the understanding of the modified reactivity of overlayer systems, we have performed periodic density functional theory (DFT) calculations of thin pseudomorphic Pd overlayers on Au(111) and (100)single crystal surfaces.
+As a microscopic probe of the local reactivity we have calculated the adsorption energies of atomic hydrogen and CO on various adsorption sites.
 We find that at all considered adsorption sites the binding energies of both H and CO show their maximum on two Pd overlayers.
 By calculating the adsorption energies on pure strained Pd surfaces, we are able to discriminate between strain and substrate interaction effects.
 Both effects contribute substantially to the modified reactivity of the overlayer system.
-Our results thus provide a microscopic explanation for the increased reactivity of small Pd nanoparticles on Au(111) [17].
+Our results thus provide a microscopic explanation for the increased reactivity of small Pd islands on Au(111) [12].
 In addition, we briefly address the initial stages of the Pd deposition on Au in vacuum and at the solid-liquid interface.

-A preliminary account of this work has already been given [28].
+A preliminary account of this work has already been given [21].
 Here we focus in particular on the electronic factors determining the change in the reactivity which we have carefully analysed.
-Most of our findings can be rationalized within the d-band model [29,30].
+Most of our findings can be rationalized within the d-band model [22, 23].
 However, additionally second nearest neighbor effects turn out to be important for the overlayer systems.
 Furthermore, we find that the d-band model is no longer fully appropriate if the coupling between adsorbate and substrate is too strong.